The Internal Revenue Service is the government agency responsible for gathering returns, analyzing them for accuracy, and collecting back taxes.

 The IRS reviews tax returns for inaccuracies.
 For example, it is common for a taxpayer to miscalculate the amount they owe or claim the wrong deductions.
 Sometimes, there are more significant discrepancies that might lead to an audit.

-The Internal Revenue Service (IRS) uses an audit to examine the financial records of your personal taxes or business taxes.
+The Internal Revenue Service (IRS) uses an audit to examine the financial records and your personal or business tax returns.
 Audits help determine whether your records are accurate.
 The IRS has a process for conducting an audit through a systematic review of past transactions.
-Therefore, the agency may investigate your financial statements and accounting books during an audit.
+Therefore, the IRS may investigate your financial statements and accounting records during an audit.

 It is not uncommon for some businesses (particularly larger earning companies) to have a routine audit once per year.
 On the other hand, it is unusual for personal tax returns to go through an audit.
 In fact, the IRS audits less than one percent of all returns each year, and the vast majority of audits are conducted via mail correspondence.